 Explosions are cool, really cool.
 So cool, in fact, that it's easy to forget that things don't just explode in the way you want them to.
 They are governed by physics just as everything else in the real world.

 But why let that get in the way of the story?
-If you make it spectacular enough, people will be too awestruck by the explosion that they will hold onto their Willing Suspension of Disbelief because of it.
+If you make it spectacular enough, people will be too awestruck by the explosion to break their Willing Suspension of Disbelief because of it.

 - Ash Face: Instead of terrible burns and having skin ripped open by shrapnel, victims of a Non Fatal Explosion are simply covered in soot and may have some hair singed off.